LayneH/LayneH.github.io/_pages/about.md

 2. Ph.D. students through the [Informatics Program at SOKENDAI/NII](https://www.nii.ac.jp/graduate/en/);
 3. Research Assistants from domestic universities at NII.

-Please send me an email with your CV, a brief description of your research background, and the potential .
+Please send me an email with your CV, a brief description of your research background, and the potential research topics you want to explore in my group.

 ## News
+- 2025/11: I will be serving as an Area Chair at ICML 2026.
 - 2025/04: I've joined [NII](https://www.nii.ac.jp/) and [SOKENDAI](https://www.soken.ac.jp/en/) as an Assistant Professor & Principal Investigator.
 - 2025/03: Graduated from The University of Tokyo.
 - 2025/01: I started an internship at [Sakana AI](https://sakana.ai) as a Research Scientist, Tokyo.